jimkang/knowledge/ml.md

     - word2vec has **two** vectors for each word: Input vector and context vector.
       - Input word matrix, context word matrix.

+Convolutions:

+- Summarize a subset of 2D area multiple times?
+- Subset of a locally-connected layer which is a subset of a dense layer